ravi-prakash1907/cater/README.md

 Following are out current aims:
 1. Make the sharing speed more presentable at sender's end
 2. Compress/Extract feature if multiple files are to be shared
-3. Atomatically detect the Broadcast IP and lunch server smoothly
+3. Atomatically detect the Broadcast IP and lunches the server smoothly

 ## Usage 🎯